Undocumented Adults Face ‘Shifting Patchwork of Programs’ in California

 Between October 2017 and July 2018, the number of county-run programs that accept eligible adults regardless of immigration status increased from 11 to 47.
 However, as the UC Berkeley Labor Center points out, “programs vary significantly in terms of services covered and income eligibility standards, and some programs cap enrollment.”

-Shortly after his inauguration, Governor Gavin Newsom proposed the expansion of full-scope Medi-Cal benefits to low-income undocumented immigrant young adults.
-In 2016, California expanded full-scope Medi-Cal benefits to low-income undocumented immigrant children up to age 19; Newsom wants to extend eligibility up to age 26.
+Shortly after his inauguration, Governor Gavin Newsom proposed the expansion of full-scope Medi-Cal benefits to undocumented immigrant young adults with low incomes.
+In 2016, California expanded full-scope Medi-Cal benefits to undocumented immigrant children in low-income households up to age 19; Newsom wants to extend eligibility up to age 26.
 Some legislators propose going further.
-State Senator Maria Elena Durazo (D-Los Angeles) introduced SB 29, and Assemblymembers Rob Bonta (D-Oakland) and David Chiu (D-San Francisco) are authoring AB 4, both of which would expand Medi-Cal to all low-income Californians regardless of immigration status.
+State Senator Maria Elena Durazo (D-Los Angeles) introduced SB 29, and Assemblymembers Rob Bonta (D-Oakland) and David Chiu (D-San Francisco) are authoring AB 4, both of which would expand Medi-Cal to all Californians with low incomes regardless of immigration status.

 California Healthline reports that immigrants and activists gathered at the State Capitol on March 20 to show their support for SB 29 at a Senate Health Committee hearing.
 Some supporters carried photos of family members who had passed away after postponing doctor visits or forgoing needed medical treatment.
 Others carried signs saying #Health4All.
 The committee approved the bill on a 7–1 vote.
 Senator Durazo said, “It’s a next step in moving toward expanding Medi-Cal to cover every Californian, no matter what their immigration status is.”
 The bill now moves to the Senate Appropriations Committee.